joergmlpts/olympus-wifi/README.md

 camera models.

-The commands and command options that the connected camera supports, can be obtained using the command option:
+The commands and command options that the connected camera supports, can be obtained as this:

 ```
 ./olympus-camera.py --cmd get_commandlist
 ```

-The command returns a list of all the supported commands and options as an XML document.
-This is a lengthy document; it can be saved to a file with
+The command returns a list of all the supported commands and options in an XML document.
+This is a lengthy document can be saved to a file with
 redirection:

 ```